ShaileshSridhar2403/CLIP-Guided-BicycleGAN/README.md

 ## CLIP Guided BicycleGAN Outputs

 BicycleGAN allows us to generate diverse outputs given an image in the input domain.
-However, how do we get output images according to our own desires?
+However, how do we get output images according to our own specifications?
 For example, if we want the model to output a white shoe, can we explicitly specify this via text?
 We show that this is indeed possible, using CLIP to search BicycleGAN's latent space.
 We were able to achieve this for a wide variety of prompts, post-hoc, without having to modify the weights of the model.

 ### *Color Based Prompts*